Is Use of the Name Jehovah a Mark of True Christians?

 After the apostles died, the apostates spread throughout the congregations and created the churches of Christendom.
 Instead of being a people for Jehovah’s name, these false Christians have removed God’s name from many of their Bible translations.4

 Jehovah’s Witnesses cite various texts in the New Testament to show that Jesus and the apostles used and reverenced the name Jehovah.
 As seen in one of the quotations provided above, they appeal to Jesus’ teaching his disciples to pray for God’s name to be “sanctified” (as the NWT puts it), that is, “hallowed” or treated as holy (Matt.
 6:9).
-Jesus said, “I have come in the name of my Father” (John 5:43) and that he had made the Father’s name known (John 17:6).
+Jesus said, “I have come in the name of my Father” (John 5:43), and he said that he had made the Father’s name known (John 17:6).
 The apostle James said that the early Christians were “a people for his name” (Acts 15:14).
-The Watchtower infers from these statements in the New Testament that neither Jesus nor the apostles would have condoned the practice of using substitute titles such as “Lord” or “God” in place of the divine name Jehovah.
+The Watchtower infers from these statements that neither Jesus nor the apostles would have condoned the practice of using substitute titles such as “Lord” or “God” in place of the divine name Jehovah.
 Instead, Jehovah’s Witnesses are taught that Jesus taught his disciples to show their reverence for God by regularly using and proclaiming his name Jehovah.

 The Divine Name and the New Testament